yavda1/wii-hbguide/docs/str2hax.md

 1. Go to the ``Internet`` section then select ``User Agreements`` or ``Agreement/Contact`` (depends on your region) and select `Yes` to agree.
 2. If you see a pony on a light blue background then you've successfully done all the stops properly.
 Wait for a few minutes for the exploit to occur.
 Once done, the exploit will install the HackMii installer.

 The HackMii launcher should start loading.
-Congratulations, you've installed Homebrew on your wii!
+Congratulations, you've installed Homebrew on your Wii!